RubberDuckCollector/OCR-programming-challenges/README.md

 This wasn't hard other than `msg = "".join([i for i in msg])` which converts the list into a string while joining each element with the data in quotes

+### Year Addition

+Easy

 ### 33 - Mor-se Coding

-Challenge 33 was definitely a challenge overall.
+Challenge 33 was definitely hard.
 I found decoding morse code to be much harder than encoding.
-I used ChatGPT a lot, but the only parts of the final code written by it was `morse_list[i:i+1] = split_chars`, and I also used it for convenience as I made it rearrange my dictionaries so the keys and values swapped places.
-Other than that, this was a fun challenge and it's one of the more practical one's I've tried.
+This was a fun challenge and it's one of the more practical ones I've tried.

 ### 36 - Triangulate (WIP)